CheyenneMDavid/Just-Cakes/README.md

   The Unused applications which I've spoken about, aside, I had separate apps for the customer accounts, the database of cakes and the app that handled to posts.
   Initially attempting to adopt the tutorial's naming conventions led to some confusion, particularly with the "reviews" app, which was too narrowly defined and not entirely reflective of its broader purpose in the context of the site.
   Add to this, I was struggling with correctly applying singular and plural usage of the words "review/reviews" when naming the files.
-  **Resolved** I was unsure of how much disruption would have been caused by changing the application's name, so I decided to leave it as "reviews" but chose to change the html files within the application to "post" and "posts" which were more relevant.
+  **Resolved** I was unsure of how much disruption would have been caused by changing the application's name, so I decided to leave it as "reviews" but chose to change the HTML files within the application to "post" and "posts" which were more relevant.
   &nbsp;
 - **The Index.html**
-  Another issue that only became apparent later was that in my need to name the html pages according to the applications that they belonged to, I lost focus of keeping index.html as a central point.
+  Another issue that only became apparent later was that in my need to name the HTML pages according to the applications that they belonged to, I lost focus of keeping index.html as a central point.
   The purpose of the site was to showcase their cakes, so I decided to make the gallery view of the cakes the landing page and changed the cakes_list.html to index.html
   &nbsp;
 - **Customer Accounts versus Customer Profiles**